 Rich, creamy, velvety and easy!
-Creamy Tomato Basil Soup simmers quickly on the stove top then blends up for a smooth tomato soup, rich with sweet fresh basil and a touch of heavy cream.
+Creamy Tomato Basil Soup takes 8 ingredients and simmers quickly on the stovetop.
+Blended up for a bowl of smooth tomato soup, rich with sweet fresh basil and a touch of heavy cream.

 Where are my soup lovers at?
 Are you with me on this?
 Like a bowl of hot soup and crusty bread on a rainy or snowy or just plain old gross day, well it’s better than a cupcake.
 Kidding, cupcakes are pretty hard to beat, but this creamy tomato basil soup is gonna come close.

 Here’s what you’re going to love about it:

 easy, stovetop, quick simmer and done